 Once that you have configured your app, integrated the SDK and enabled push notifications for Android or/and iOS, you will be able to see Android / iOS push as available channels in the campaign builder page.

-You can create a push campaign by navigating to Campaigns > Create Campaign > Send now or Schedule Message selecting Android Push or iOS push.
+You can create a push campaign by navigating to Campaigns > Create Campaign > Single-stage > Time-based > Create campaign select Android Push or iOS push.
 Review our mobile push notifications creative guidelines for best results.

 How to obtain your device ID?